agera-sdk/previous-version-2/README.md

 Rialight will provide aliases with more friendly names.

+### Frame Control

+For gaming, some might want control on how the game frames loop.
+In that case, either an animation interval or a default interval from the timing API is used inside the node renderer, according to developer configuration.

 ### Visual Editor

 Once Rialight develops, it can have a visual editor for the following use-cases: